datalowe/synr/README.md

 `pgroup$get_mean_consistency_scores(symbol_filter=LETTERS)` would return a vector of [CIELUV](https://en.wikipedia.org/wiki/CIELUV)-based consistency scores, using only data from trials involving capital letters.

 ### Example participant-level method: get_mean_consistency_scores
-`pgroup$participants[[1]]$get_plot(symbol_filter=LETTERS)` would produce a bar plot of per-grapheme consistency scores for a single participant, using only data from trials involving capital letters, such as the one below.
+`pgroup$participants[[1]]$get_plot(symbol_filter=LETTERS)` would produce a bar plot of per-grapheme consistency scores for a single participant, using only data from trials involving capital letters.
+You can see an example below.

 <img src="man/figures/example_consistency_plot.png" width="400" alt="Example bar plot of grapheme-level consistency scores">

 ### Detailed usage information
 More details on required data format and how to use synr itself can be found in the [tutorial vignette](https://datalowe.github.io/synr/articles/synr-tutorial.html), which is also included in the package itself (run `help(synr)` to find it).